De Lama's

 In 2006, the show won the Gouden Televizier-ring, a prestigious Dutch television award for the year's most popular program on TV as chosen by the audience.
 It was the first show broadcast by BNN (founded in 1997) to win the 'ring'.

-On 4 April 2008, The Lama's announced on a Fan day that they were going to quit with the TV-show.
+On 4 April 2008, The Lama's announced they were going to quit with the TV-show.
 There was going to be one more season on TV and they planned a goodbye theatre tour through The Netherlands (and Belgium).